AFAANZ Doctoral Education Network (AFDEN)

 Director

-Associate Professor Marvin Wee and Professor Michaela Rankin are the co-Directors of AFDEN.
-The Directors report to the AFAANZ Board.
+Associate Professor Julie Harrison is the Director of AFDEN.
+The Director report to the AFAANZ Board.

 Core AFDEN Goal